Ballymore (horse): 1972: three-year-old season

 Ballymore did not race as a two-year-old in 1971 owing to his physical immaturity and some problems with lameness.
 In the spring of 1972 he was slow to reach fitness and did not have a trial race before making his racecourse debut in the Irish 2000 Guineas over one mile on soft ground at the Curragh on 13 May.
-He was given little chance of winning and started a 33/1 outsider whilst his stablemate and close relative Flair Path (ridden by Lester Piggott) was strongly fancied.
-The English 2000 Guineas winner High Top was made the odds-on favourite ahead of Flair Path whilst the best fancied of the other eleven runners were Home Guard (winner of the Tetrarch Stakes, Martinmas (Greenham Stakes) and Bog Road (Futurity Stakes).
-High Top led before giving way to Martinmas at half distance with Ballymore, partnered by Christy Roche appearing to be struggling towards the rear.
-Ballymore began to make progress three furlongs from the finish and produced a strong run on the outside in the final furlong to take the lead and win by three lengths from Martinmas.
+He was given little chance of winning and started a 33/1 outsider.
+The English 2000 Guineas winner High Top was odds-on favourite ahead of Ballymore's stable mate Flair Path, whilst the best fancied of the other eleven runners were Home Guard (winner of the Tetrarch Stakes, Martinmas (Greenham Stakes) and Bog Road (Futurity Stakes).
+High Top led before giving way to Martinmas at half distance.
+Ballymore began to make progress three furlongs out and produced a strong run on the outside in the final furlong to take the lead and win by three lengths from Martinmas.
 After the race Prendergast commented that the colt might be the best horse that he had ever trained.

 Ballymore was stepped up in distance for the Gallinule Stakes over ten furlongs at the Curragh in June.
-The race was somewhat farcical as all four jockeys had been told to restrain ("hold up") their mounts, resulting in the contest being run at a slow canter before developing into a sprint in the last quarter mile.
-Ballymore became unbalanced when the pace abruptly changed and finished second, four lengths behind Bog Road.
-In the Irish Derby over one and a half miles at the Curragh on 1 July Ballymore (ridden by Piggott) started 3/1 second favourite behind The Derby winner Roberto in a fourteen-runner field which also included Lyphard, Bog Road, Steel Pulse and Scottish Rifle.
-He reached third place on the final turn but came under pressure and was unable to make further progress, coming home third behind Steel Pulse and Scottish Rifle.
+In a sprint in the last quarter mile he finished second, four lengths behind Bog Road.
+In the Irish Derby over one and a half miles at the Curragh on 1 July Ballymore (ridden by Piggott) started 3/1 second favourite behind Epsom Derby winner Roberto in a fourteen-runner field.
+He came third behind Steel Pulse and Scottish Rifle.

-Prendergast's belief that the colt needed soft ground to show his best form meant that Ballymore did not race again in 1972.

 1973: four-year-old season

-On his first appearance as a four-year-old Ballymore was sent to France for the Prix d'Inauguration over 1600 metres at Every Racecourse in April and finished last of the six runners behind Gift Card.
-In May he was matched against Roberto at level weights in the Nijinsky Stakes over ten furlongs at Leopardstown Racecourse.
-Roberto started te odd-son favourite but Ballymore got the better of a sustained struggle in the closing stages to win by three quarters of a length.
+On his first appearance as a four-year-old Ballymore was sent to France for the Prix d'Inauguration over 1600 metres at Every Racecourse in April; he finished last of the six runners behind Gift Card.
+In May he was matched against odds-on Roberto at level weights in the Nijinsky Stakes over ten furlongs at Leopardstown Racecourse and got the better of a sustained struggle to win by three-quarters of a length.
 As in 1972, Ballymore did not race in the second half of the season, with Prendergast blaming the firm ground which prevented him from training the horse effectively.